stackbit-projects/mapmyhospitalapp-5bf17/content/pages/index.md

       - title: Guided Patient Journey
         title_align: left
         content: >
           No more complicated paperwork.
-Just answer a few questions to go through each step of the Patient Journey.
+Just answer a few questions to go from reception to rescheduling.
         content_align: left
         actions:
           - label: Learn More